James-ONeill/kitacon-panel/script.md

 - Grab some simple reading materials (for instance basic kana text books) and start trying to read individual words.
 - Hiragana flashcard apps are also a great way to go.
 There are apps out there that were built just for learning hiragana or there are more general memorisation apps like Memrise and Anki.

+# Step Two.
+Learn Katakana

+Katakana is the set of characters mainly used to sound out loan words from other languages including English.
+As with hiragana there are 51 characters representing the same sounds.
+Katakana isn't as useful to learn as hiragana so it's up to you whether you want to skip this step for now.

+Understanding Katakana will allow you to understand the rules behind how English words are pronounced in Japanese, there are a couple of benefits to this:

+1. Even with limited Japanese knowledge, if you go to Japan you're more likely to be understood if you can sound out English words the way a Japanese person would then if you just pronounced them normally.
+2. Once you can read katakana and sound out words in your head there lots of reading comprehension that you basically get for free.
+Most places you see katakana you will probably be able to read it without having to look anything up.

+## How to learn Katakana

+- Use the same methods you used to learn hiragana.
+- For additional practice think about how you would sound out any English words using katakana.
+- Learn to write your own name.
+- もう一度、お前を信じる俺を信じろ！